Automated Layout Correction for Full Feature Phase Shifting Mask (PSM)

 The IP.com Prior Art Database

 A tool for checking and classifying possible errors in a layout to be phase shifted is described.
 By placing error markers in the layout, a phase shifting engine can be run more quickly and with fewer errors.
+In some instances, the markers may indicate that a region should be handled on the complementary mask rather than the phase shifting mask to alleviate problems.

 1. Descriptive Title